 Marines Order Additional Amphibious Combat Vehicles

-The ACV program has gotten complicated with all the procurement debates and requirement changes flying around.
-As someone who follows Marine Corps vehicle acquisitions closely, I learned everything there is to know about this latest order and what it means for the fleet.
+The ACV program has gotten messy with all the procurement debates and requirement changes flying around.
+As someone who follows Marine Corps vehicle acquisitions closely, I sat down and learned this latest order and what it means for the fleet.
 Today, I will share it all with you.

 The U.S. Marine Corps just approved a follow-on order for the Amphibious Combat Vehicle.
 They’re expanding the fleet to meet what the service calls “expeditionary force requirements,” which basically means they need more of these things and they need them now.